abertuccio/chrome-extension-highlighting/README.md

 # HGLT
 #### What is it for?
-HGLT is primarily designed to learn languages while you visit web sites, but it could be used to learn or remember many things.
+HGLT is a Chrome extension designed primarily to learn languages ​​while visiting websites, but could be used to learn or remember many other things.
+HGLT has no servers behind or databases, so it does not store any kind of information, personal or not.
+We do not use any external API, we open tabs and copy the texts and links as you could do.

 #### Mainly features

-When HGTL is active and available on certain web site we can:
-- Select a word or phrase
+  When you select a word or phrase, this happens:
 - HGLT opens a new pinned tab and looks up the word or phrase for you.
 - Also, it opens a new pinned tab and looks for the images for you.
 - Then, HGLT put all the results in a tooltip near the selection.

+##### When HGTL is active and available on certain web site you will be able to:

+- See the information colected
 - In that tooltip, we could also hear the pronunciation of that word or phrase.
 - You can store that word or phrase and the information collected.
 - You can also study those elements using the same algorithm as Memrise, Duolingo or Ankidroid.
 - In the study section, you can also test your pronunciation against the original pronunciation.

 ##### Settings
 We can choose what to see in the tooltip and what languages to use.
 Depends on what you want to study you coud change the settings to feel confortable.